sunnysideup/silverstripe-modulechecks/source/README.md

 +++README_CONTRIBUTING+++

 We welcome any contributions.
-See [Browse the API](CONTRIBUTING.md) for more details.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Paid assistance